deis/workflow/src/understanding-deis/concepts.md

 # Concepts

-Deis is a lightweight application platform that deploys and scales Twelve-Factor apps as containers across a Kubernetes cluster.
+Deis Workflow is a lightweight application platform that deploys and scales Twelve-Factor apps as containers across a Kubernetes cluster.

 ## Twelve-Factor Applications